dataasciences/dataasciences.github.io/_pages/Pandas-Starter.md

 2013-01-02 | -0.380108	| 0.781734	 | -0.668664 |	0.122847
 2013-01-03 |  1.982129	| 1.970573	 | 1.724951	 | -0.810865

-Selection by Label for getting a cross section using a label
+Selection by Label for getting a cross-section using a label

 ```python
 df.loc[dates[0]]